System73/polynet-ios-sample-app/README.md

 ## PolyNetSDK-version-4-cocoapods

-Release for CocoaPods integration and contains a Podfile defined in every project.
+Release for CocoaPods integration, contains a Podfile defined in every project.

 In order to build and run any sample projects you need to excute the bellow command in the root directory:
 `pod install`